Chair: Bryan J. Pfister

 BME 385.
 Cell and Biomaterial Engineering Laborarory.
 3 credits, 4 contact hours (1;3;0).

-Prerequisite: BME 304 and (BME 303 or R120 102 -Biology II) and (MATH 279 or MATH 333).
+Prerequisite: MATH 112, PHYS 121 BME 304 and (MATH 279 or MATH 333) all with a C or better.
 This laboratory course is designed to provide students with valuable hands-on experience in the field of cellular and biomaterial engineering.
 Experiments include biomaterial fabrication and characterization, mechanical testing of biomaterials, colorimetric protein assay, cell-based assay, the basics of cell culture techniques, the basics of light and electron microscopy, and image capture and analysis.
 A lecture on the principles of a given technique will be followed by laboratory activity.

 BME 386.
 Bioinstrumentation Laboratory.
 3 credits, 4 contact hours (1;3;0).